 - 2 tbsp (30 mL) butter melted.

 - Shred the zucchini on the large holes of a box grater.
 Sprinkle with salt and allow to drain in a colander for about 30 minutes or more.
 Rinse in cold water and squeeze dry in a clean tea towel.
+It is important to squeeze every bit of moisture from the zucchini.

 - Set aside in a bowl.